Why become a teacher?

 Sitting in any classroom across the country are the entrepreneurs, innovators and craftsmen of tomorrow.
 By inspiring and supporting the next generation, teachers have a profound impact on society; there are very few other professions that will provide the same sense of achievement and accomplishment.

-As most teachers will tell you, there is no such thing as a ‘typical’ day at work.
-That is because no two days are the same.
+As most teachers will tell you, there is no such thing as a ‘typical’ day at work - no two days are the same.
 You are unlikely ever to be bored by a lack of variety.
 It is also a career that offers great benefits, opportunities for you to use a wide range of skills and inspire students in the subject you love, to make a difference and inspire the next generation.

 You may remember a truly brilliant teacher from school who made a real difference to your life.
 As a teacher you can use your knowledge and passion for your subject to help children unlock capabilities and talents that they did not even know they had.
 You will develop a wide range of transferable skills for yourself in the process.